tanach-study/summary-parser/README.md

 3. Run with Python 3.

 This script also replaces all the Unicode characters in our dataset with ASCII translations, and can be found in the `replacements` dictionary in [parser.py](parser.py).

+Note that this code is seriously naive - it is extremely unoptimized, doesn't check much for edge cases, and doesn't do much error handling.